mrkkrp/philosophy-notes/anthony-kenny-3-rmp/historical-overview.md

   ‘Virtue is considered as a means to an end.
 Means to an end are only valued so far as the end is valued.
 But the happiness of strangers affects us by sympathy alone.’

+## Adam Smith (1723–1790)

+* In 1759 Smith published a *Theory of Moral Sentiments*.
+In this work he carried further Hume's emphasis on the role of sympathy as a fundamental element in our moral judgments, presenting a more complex analysis of sympathy itself and of its relationship to morality.
+Whereas, for Hume, sympathy was essentially a sharing of pleasure or pain with another, for Smith sympathy has a broader scope and can arise from the sharing of any passion.
+Because of the role of sympathy in generating moral judgment, the motive of an action matters more to us than outcome; hence utility, though of the first importance in economics, is not the ultimate criterion for morality.
+Moral judgment, he insists, is essentially a social enterprise: a person brought up on a desert island ‘could no more think of his own character, of the propriety or demerit of his own sentiments and conduct, of the beauty or deformity of his own mind than of the beauty or deformity of his own face’.
+We need the mirror of society to show us ourselves: we cannot form any judgment of our own sentiments or motives unless we can somehow distance ourselves from them.
+Hence:

+  > I divide myself, as it were, into two persons… The first is the
+  > spectator, whose sentiments with regard to my own conduct I endeavor to
+  > enter into, by placing myself in his situation, and by considering how
+  > it would appear to me, when seen from that particular point of view.
+The
+  > second is the agent, the person whom I properly call myself, and of
+  > whose conduct, under the character of a spectator, I was endeavoring to
+  > form some opinion.